anitaposch/anita-grav/user/pages/06.donate/page.md

 keywords: "Support, Bitcoin in Africa, Anita Posch, Bitcoin for Fairness, Freedom Technology"
 ---

-# Ways to Support Anita Posch and Bitcoin for Fairness
+# Ways to Support Bitcoin Education

 Anita Posch puts a lot of effort and work in to my goal to share Bitcoin knowledge with as many people as possible especially in emerging countries.
 Please consider becoming a member of Crack the Orange to support her work, Bitcoin for Fairness accepts gifts in bitcoin.